 &ct=bj&dit= |

-Resource URLs like the following will be hit
+Resource URLs like the following can be matched:

 https://www.example.com/path/of/banner.js?lang=en&ct=bj&dit=100060 |